MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/set-the-phone-numbers-included-on-invites.md

 > [!Note]
 > Per informazioni sui numeri di telefono inclusi negli inviti di Microsoft Teams, vedere[Impostare i numeri di telefono inclusi negli inviti di Microsoft Teams](/MicrosoftTeams/set-the-phone-numbers-included-on-invites-in-teams).

-I servizi di audioconferenza in Microsoft 365 o Office 365 consentono agli utenti dell'organizzazione di creare riunioni Skype for business e quindi consentire agli utenti di accedere a tali riunioni con un telefono.
-In Microsoft 365 e Office 365 è possibile usare un Bridge di conferenza audio Microsoft o un Bridge di audioconferenza di terze parti ospitato da un provider di servizi di audioconferenza approvato.
+I servizi di audioconferenza di Microsoft 365 o Office 365 consentono agli utenti dell'organizzazione di creare riunioni Skype for Business e quindi di accedere a tali riunioni tramite telefono.
+In Microsoft 365 e Office 365 è possibile usare un bridge per audioconferenze Microsoft o un bridge per audioconferenze di terze parti ospitato da un provider di servizi di audioconferenza approvato.

 > [!NOTE]
 > There isn't a resource that contains a listing of all of the dial-in numbers for Audio Conferencing.
 If you are looking to see if there are dial-in phone numbers available in your area or country/region, use the **Skype for Business admin center** > **Voice** > **Phone Numbers**, click **Add** then **New Service Numbers**.
 Use the lists for **Country/Region**, **State/Region** and **City** to filter your search.> Also, if you are looking for toll free service numbers, select **Toll-Free** from the **State/Region** list.